 There are plenty of legitimate concerns keeping people stuck.
 Of course, you should evaluate the risks before making any big moves.

 But if you focus on reasons not to change, it gets harder and harder to take action.
+This could mean you need to learn how to improve focus.

 If you really want to make a change, here’s why you shouldn’t let these common excuses stop you: